By Sheryl Frishman, JD, LMSW

 Clinical Supervisor & Director of Parent and Community Outreach, ACDS Westchester

 We are in unprecedented times.
-In addition to all of the daily worries and struggles, as parents of young children with Autism, the difficulties added with the coronavirus, being stuck at home, all the uncertainty, our children’s behavior, virtual learning, and basically just trying to keep our household in order can be extremely anxiety provoking.
+In addition to all of the daily worries and struggles, as parents of young Autistic children , the difficulties added with the coronavirus, being stuck at home, all the uncertainty, our children’s behavior, virtual learning, and basically just trying to keep our household in order can be extremely anxiety provoking.
 Feeling anxious, sad, alone and even helpless are normal feelings during this difficult time.
 This is not easy.

 Now, for just a moment, I want you to STOP reading and take a deep breath in and then breath out.
 Please do this several times.
 I promise we are going to get through this!

 Here are some mental health tips during this difficult time: